deeztek/Hermes-Secure-Email-Gateway/README.md

+**About**

+Hermes Secure Email Gateway is a Free Open Source Email Gateway that provides Spam, Virus and Malware protection, full in-transit and at-rest email encryption as well as email archiving.
+Hermes Secure Email Gateway combines Open Source technologies such as Postfix, Apache SpamAssassin, ClamAV, Amavisd-new and CipherMail under one unified web based Web GUI for easy administration and management of your incoming and ougoing email for your organization.
+It can be deployed to protect your in-house email solution as well as cloud email solutions such as Google Mail and Microsoft Office 365.

+**Installation**

-The script below assumes you have a fully installed and updated Ubuntu 18.04 server and you have a /mnt/data directory for database and email archive storage.
+Hermes SEG can be easily installed in your existing Ubuntu 18.04 server machine by utilizing the **ubuntu_hermes_1804_install.sh** script.
+The script requires that you have a fully updated Ubuntu 18.04 server installation and that you have a /mnt/data directory for database and email archive storage.

 **Required Information**